flipacholas/Architecture-of-consoles/articles/wii.md

 ## Operating System

-Generally speaking, there are **two operating systems** residing in the Wii, one is executed on Broadway (main CPU) and the other one on Starlet (I/O CPU).
+Generally speaking, there are **two operating systems** residing in the Wii.
+One is executed on Broadway (main CPU) and the other one on Starlet (I/O CPU).
 Both reside inside those 512 MB of NAND memory and can be updated.

 ### Starlet's OS

 Starlet is already an interesting piece of hardware, but its software is even more intriguing.
-You see, not only this OS has complete access to every single corner of this console, but it's also the first thing that runs when the power button is pressed.
+You see, not only does this OS have complete access to every single corner of the console, but it's also the first thing that runs when the power button is pressed.

 Starlet runs a system *unofficially* referred to as **Input/Output Operating System** or 'IOS' (please, do not confuse this with Apple's iOS).
 IOS is a fully-featured operating system composed of:
   - A **Microkernel**: Controls the ARM9 CPU, executes **processes** and talks with other hardware using **drivers**.